PatrickHechler/simple-code/README.md

 a variable can be used by all functions if declared in a file
 if declared in a code block it can be used by the commands in the block after the declaration
-if a non constant initial value is assigned and not declared in a code block the initilizing will be done at the start of the `init` function
+if a non constant initial value is assigned and not declared in a code block the initilizing will be done at the start of the `init` function in the order of declaration
 if a constant initial value is assigned and not declared in a code block the initilizing will be done at compile time
 if marked with `const` there must be a constant initial value
 * marks: